Kronuz/Xapiand/docs/_docs/reference-guide/info.md

 {% endcapture %}
 {% include curl.html req=req %}

-In addition to the database information, the response will also include a set of valuable information about the required document:
+The response will include a set of valuable information about the required
+document:

 * `docid`      - Internal document ID.
 * `data`       - Content types stored in the document data.